-“Is something in your cupboard perhaps?”
+“Is something in your cupboard?”
 Dru throws open door after door.
 “Well, well.
 A handsome ham-steak.
 Yum!
 Reisig will love this!”

 “That’s for my own breakfast,” objects Dag.

 “Well!
-I beg your pardon,” snifs Drusilla, hands on hips.
+I beg your pardon,” sniffs Drusilla, hands on hips.

 “She’s on her high-horse now,” mutters the man.